tenstorrent/tt-exalens/docs/ttlens-lib-tutorial.md

 # Using TTLens library in Python scripts

 It is possible to use functions from TTLens library in custom scripts in order to access low-level device functionality (e.g. read from L1 registers, or run .elf files on RISC cores).
-These functions are exposed through two modules in ttlens package: tt_debuda_init and tt_debuda_lib.
+These functions are exposed through two modules in ttlens package: tt_lens_init and tt_lens_lib.
 In this tutorial, we will demonstrate how to use TTLens library through a few simple examples.